People with sight or hearing loss

 If you want to be accompanied onto or met from one of our trains, see help from staff.

 Assistance dogs are welcome on all our services, including taxis and private hire vehicles (minicabs).
 Bus drivers are trained to recognise their harnesses or jackets.
 Assistance dogs may travel on either deck of the bus.

 We work closely with Guide Dogs so their assistance dogs are trained to use escalators across our network.
 Only trained dogs with appropriate identification can use moving escalators.
 If your dog is not trained, staff will help you avoid escalators (for example by using lifts and stairs).
 If you can't avoid the escalator they will stop it so you can walk.
 This may not be possible in busy periods so staff will help you replan your journey by another route.

 Tactile paving is being fitted across our networks, on platforms and at the top and bottom of stairs.
 However, until we have this at all stations, please do not assume it is there.

 Induction loops are fitted at many ticket offices, Help Points, platforms, in taxis (black cabs) and many buses.
 Look out for the T-loop symbol.

-See the realtime and audio/visual information section in plan your journey.
+See the realtime and audio/visual information section on the Plan an accessible journey page.